brindle5/agatha-christie-quiz/README.md

 #### **Typography- fonts and imagery**

 Libre Baskerville 400 & 700 were selected as the font for the headings and body of the website due to its Gothic style.
 It is from [Google Fonts](https://fonts.google.com/specimen/Libre+Baskerville).

+Arial is used for the button elements.

 ## **Features**